jakehilborn/debbit/docs/index.md

     burst_count: 1

     # From here below are advanced settings.
 It's unlikely you'll
     # want to change these.
-Refer to the "Config.txt Example" section
+Refer to the "config.txt Example" section
     # below to include these settings in your config.txt.
     advanced: